The 5 Hoarding Levels

 According to the Anxiety and Depression Association of America, “Hoarding is the compulsive purchasing, acquiring, searching, and saving of items that have little or no value.
-The behavior usually has deleterious effects – emotional, physical, social, financial, and even legal – for a hoarder and family members.”
+The behavior usually has deleterious effects—emotional, physical, social, financial, and even legal—for a hoarder and family members.”
+A house or building impacted by hoarding can be dangerous and unhealthy for occupants and neighbors.
+Swift action is required to address the hoarding problem to ensure the health of everyone nearby.

 5 Hoarding Levels